ahabra/esbuild-project-starter/README.md

 # esbuild Project Starter
+[esbuild](https://esbuild.github.io/) is a __very__ fast web bundler.
-This is a skeletal web/js project using esbuild.
-It includes the following features
+This repo defines a skeletal web/js project including linting, testing, local running, and bundling using esbuild.

+It includes the following features:

 1. Bundling the projects JS code into a single `app.js` file, using [esbuild](https://esbuild.github.io/) bundler.
 2. Run a server to serve the bundled code using [serve](https://www.npmjs.com/package/serve).